What you can do to commit yourself to a totally vegan lifestyleUpdated on June 15, 2018 Written by: 100% PURE®

 So you’re thinking about going vegan?
 Or you want to take small steps to lessen your impact on animals and our planet?
 Good, you’re in the right place!
-I’ll share with you some helpful pointers on what to do, how to do it and why it matters on an individual and global scale.
+We’re sharing some helpful pointers on where to start, what to do, how to do it, and why it matters on an individual and global scale.

 The very first step in the “Going Vegan” process should be research.
 Educate yourself on the subject before making your own decisions.
 Talk to others, watch movies, read books.
 Then choose how you want to vote with your food dollar.
 Here are some good places to start:

 “Forks Over Knives: The Plant-Based Way to Health” by Gene Stone